-In March 2013, Share Our Strength entered into a twelve-year noncancelable operating lease agreement for its office space in Washington, DC.
-The lease for the 11th floor space commenced on November 1, 2013, and extends through October 31, 2025.
-Base monthly rent for the 11th floor space is \$117,296 and is subject to annual increases of 2.5% per annum.
-The lease for the 10th floor space commenced on November 1, 2014, and extends through October 31, 2025.
-Base monthly rent for the 10th floor space is \$32,873 and is subject to annual increases of 2.5% per annum.
+In March 2013, Share Our Strength entered into a 12-year noncancelable operating lease agreement for its office space in Washington, DC.
+The lease for the 11th-floor space commenced on November 1, 2013, and extends through October 31, 2025.
+Base monthly rent for the 11th-floor space is \$117,296, and is subject to annual increases of 2.5% per annum.
+The lease for the 10th-floor space commenced on November 1, 2014, and extends through October 31, 2025.
+Base monthly rent for the 10th-floor space is \$32,873 and is subject to annual increases of 2.5% per annum.
 Share Our Strength is required to pay its proportionate share of any increases in real estate taxes and operating expenses of the building.
-As an incentive to enter into the lease, Share Our Strength received a 10-month rent abatement period on the 11th floor space, as well as a 10-month rent abatement on the 10th floor space, and a tenant improvement allowance of \$2,969,118, of which \$2,890,070 was spent towards the acquisition of leasehold improvements and furniture, fixtures and equipment during the year ended December 31, 2013.
+As an incentive to enter into the lease, Share Our Strength received a 10-month rent abatement period on the 11th-floor space, as well as a 10-month rent abatement on the 10thfloor space and a tenant improvement allowance of \$2,969,118, of which \$2,890,070 was spent towards the acquisition of leasehold improvements and furniture, fixtures and equipment during the year ended December 31, 2013.
 In lieu of a security deposit, Share Our Strength delivered an irrevocable, unconditional letter of credit to the landlord in the amount of \$150,169.
 The restricted cash balance pledged under the terms of the letter of credit is included in cash and cash equivalents in the consolidated statement of financial position.

-Share Our Strength entered into a sublease agreement for the entire 10th floor space.
-The sublease agreement for the 10th floor space commenced on November 1, 2014 and expires on October 31, 2017.
-The subtenant has a termination right after November 1, 2016, provided that each party provides the other with 9 months advance notice.
-Base monthly rent under this agreement is \$22,012 and is subject to annual increases of 4% per annum.
-The subtenant was also granted a two-month rent abatement.
+Share Our Strength entered into a sublease agreement for the entire 10th-floor space.
+The three-year sublease agreement for the 10th-floor space commenced on November 1, 2014.
+The sublease agreement was renewed in March 2017 and expires on October 31, 2019.
+Base monthly rent under this agreement is \$23,808 through end of the lease term.
+The subtenant was also granted a two-month rent abatement under the initial agreement.

 Share Our Strength also has noncancelable operating lease agreements for office space in Denver, Colorado; New York, New York; and Boston, Massachusetts.
-These leases are for varying terms through October 2019.
-The Denver lease also included a tenant improvement allowance of \$94,075 which was spent towards the acquisition of leasehold improvements.
+These leases are for varying terms through October 2021.
+On October 17, 2017, Share Our Strength terminated its office lease in New York, New York.
+The Denver lease also included a tenant improvement allowance of \$94,075, which was spent towards the acquisition of leasehold improvements.

-On May 6, 2011, CWP entered into a ten-year and eight-month noncancelable operating lease agreement for its office space in Washington, DC.
+On May 6, 2011, CWP entered into a 10-year and eight-month noncancelable operating lease agreement for its office space in Washington, DC.
 The lease commenced on October 1, 2011, and extends through May 31, 2022.
 The monthly base rent is subject to annual escalations of 2.5%.
 CWP is also obligated to pay its proportionate share of the real estate taxes and excess operating costs.
 As an incentive to enter into the lease, CWP received a tenant improvement allowance of \$255,375, of which \$237,941 was spent toward the construction of tenant improvements, with the balance being applied against future rental payments due to the landlord.